 AA

-NCL Releases 2024 Sustainability Report: Balancing Dream Vacations with Environmental and Social Responsibility
+NCL Unveils a New Sustainability Report: Balancing Dream Vacations with Social and Environmental Responsibility

-The cruise giant outlines its 2024 environmental and social commitments, focusing on sustainability, safety, and enhanced vacation experiences.
-Harry Sommer, President and CEO: "The report reflects our ongoing dedication to responsible and sustainable business conduct over time."
+Cruise giant outlines its environmental and social commitments for 2024, focusing on sustainability, safety, and enhancing vacation experiences.
+Harry Sommer, the company's president and CEO, says: "The report reflects our continuous commitment to responsible and sustainable business practices."

 NCL.
 Photo: Sapir Peretz NCL.
 Photo: Sapir Peretz

-Company Norwegian Cruise Line Holdings Ltd has released its 2024 annual sustainability report under the name "Sail & Sustain".
+Norwegian Cruise Line Holdings Ltd released its annual sustainability report for 2024 under the title "Sail & Sustain."

-The company (NYSE: NCLH), which operates Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises, published a report detailing its efforts to promote a lasting positive impact as part of its strategic vision "Charting the Course".
+The company (NYSE: NCLH), which operates the Norwegian Cruise Line, Oceania Cruises, and Regent Seven Seas Cruises, published a report detailing its efforts to drive positive, lasting impact as part of its strategic vision "Charting the Course."

-"The report reflects our ongoing commitment to responsible and sustainable business conduct over time," said Harry Sommer, President and CEO of the company.
-"We are proud of our progress and will continue to thoughtfully implement our strategy both on a daily basis and in the long term — from operating our ships to supporting our people, communities, and the guest experience we provide".
+"The report reflects our continuous commitment to responsible and sustainable business practices over the long term," said Harry Sommer, the company's president and CEO.
+"We are proud of our progress and will continue to pursue our strategy both daily and long-term—from operating the ships to how we support our people, communities, and the guest experiences we provide."

-The Sail & Sustain plan is the company's global action framework, aiming to promote responsible operational excellence while fulfilling the vision of providing an enriched vacation experience ("Vacation Better.
+The Sail & Sustain program is the company's global action framework aimed at promoting responsible operational excellence while fulfilling the vision of offering an enriched and quality vacation experience ("Vacation Better.
 Experience More").
-The program is based on 5 key principles developed in collaboration with internal and external stakeholders:
+The program is based on five key principles developed in collaboration with internal and external stakeholders:

 • Caring for Nature.